Bachelor of Arts in French

-Our bachelor’s degree in French helps students develop skills in reading, writing and oral communication in French.
-Students acquire a deep understanding of the literature, cinema, history and traditions of one or more Francophone cultures.
-They perfect their linguistic skills and study various forms of cultural production from other nations.
+Our French bachelor’s degree helps students acquire a deep understanding of the French language as well as the literature, cinema, history and traditions of one or more Francophone cultures.
+Students perfect their linguistic skills and study various forms of cultural production from other nations.
 They strengthen their ability to analyze and interpret the language and culture—and gain insight into their own identities and assumptions.

 A World Language

-More than 200 million people speak French on the five continents.
+More than 200 million people speak French on five continents.
 La Francophonie, the international organization of French-speaking countries, comprises 68 states and governments.
 French is the second most widely learned foreign language after English, and the ninth most widely spoken language in the world.
-French is also the only language, alongside English, that is taught in every country in the world.
+French and English are also the only languages taught in every country in the world.
 France operates the biggest international network of cultural institutes, which run French-language courses for more than 750,000 learners.